 2. Acetic acid: slightly less acidic than formic acid, usually used at a concentration not exceeding 5%, it can increase the pH of water to around 2.

 3. Trifluoroacetic acid: a relatively strong acid, usually used at a concentration not exceeding 0.5%, it can decrease the pH of water to below 2.
 It has a large ion intensity and a certain ion pair effect, and is often used as an additive when analyzing proteins and peptides.
 The most fatal problems of these three acids lie in their UV absorption at low wavelengths.
 It is usually not recommended to use them at wavelengths less than 215nm.
-In addition, formic acid, acetic acid, and trifluoroacetic acid are volatile and their concentration may change over time.
+In addition, formic acid, acetic acid, and trifluoroacetic acid are volatile and the concentration of these buffered electrolyte salts may change over time.

 4. Phosphoric acid: this is a non-volatile acid with good ion intensity.
 The most important thing is that there is no background absorption in the low-wavelength UV area.
 However, it also has some disadvantages, such as being incompatible with mass spectrometry methods.
 In addition, there are some other acids, such as sulfuric acid, hydrochloric acid, or citric acid, but they are rare.